What is microplastic?

 Ultimately, microplastics don’t stay in one place, but move around the world in our planet’s natural cycles and systems.
 Microplastics in the ocean can become airborne through sea spray.
 City dust and other microplastics can be so fine that they’re lifted off the ground and into the atmosphere on passing winds that distribute them across our planet.

 It’s estimated that the average person breathes in roughly the same number of plastic particles they eat: about 50,000 particles per year.
-Again, more research is needed to determine whether and how this may impact human health.
+While more research is needed to determine the full impact on human health, we already know enough about plastic pollution to know that urgent and immediate action is needed to end this global crisis.

 Plastic pollution is a complex issue and there is no silver bullet solution.
 However, there are steps we can all take to reduce our plastic footprint and live a more ocean-minded lifestyle.

-People can’t be part of the solution until they’re aware of the problem, so raising awareness is also critical to driving positive action as both informed consumers and citizens.
-And that’s exactly what our Ocean Drop Bracelets are designed to do.
-Like the saying goes, “Individually, we are a drop.
-Together, we are an ocean.”
+And remember: People can’t be part of the solution until they’re aware of the problem.
+Raising awareness is also critical to driving positive action as both informed consumers and citizens.
+And that’s what all of our products are designed to do.